vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie_0.md

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>

 Here you can find how you can create a dashboard to manage your **recipes** and create a **meal weekplanner** with **Mealie**.

-I also show you how data from Mealie can be integrated, via the REST integration seamless, in Home Assistant cards to show the meal planner data.
+I also show you how data from Mealie can be integrated seamlessly, via the REST integration, in Home Assistant cards to show the meal planner data.

 <img src="images_mealie0/mealie_overview.png" alt="Result" width="800px">